Piano Concerto No. 3 (Bartók): Music

-Allegretto
+I. Allegretto

 The first movement, based basically in E major, features an original Hungarian "folk theme," similar to a nineteenth-century Hungarian verbunkos dance.
 The theme is first introduced by the piano.

 The first chord of the first movement, which consists of four pitches, E, F♯, A, and B, is relatively tonal, especially when compared to the first chord of Piano Concerto No. 1.
 The chord develops further with the addition of C♯ in the second bar, resulting in the pentatonic, which is followed with G♯, leaving a major scale short of D♯.
 Bartók continues to add D to complete the Mixolydian scale, followed by G natural to suggest the Dorian mode.
 Finally, in bar six, Bartók displays the Lydian mode through G♯ and A♯.
-This complex melodic pattern is an example of what Bartók called "polymodal chromaticism," the rapid succession of many modes through chromatic alteration to produce a chromatic texture.
+This complex melodic pattern is an example of what Bartók called "polymodal chromaticism," the rapid succession of multiple modes through chromatic alteration to produce a chromatic texture.

+II.
 Adagio religioso

 The second movement, based in C major, seems to mirror the style of a Beethoven chorale.
 The string introduction followed by the chorale on piano is a clear allusion to the third movement of Beethoven's String Quartet in A minor.

 Bartók includes a harmony related to the Tristan chord, a set of intervals from Richard Wagner's Tristan und Isolde referred to as the "characteristically sad and yearning harmony of Romanticism."
 The final resolution of the Tristan chord comes as a C-based pentatonic mode, and as Bartók was known to consider pentatonicism a chief characteristic of ancient Hungarian folksong, this can be considered a musical symbol of his Hungarian homeland.
 The middle section is in Bartók's Night music style.
 It contains imitations of natural sounds of insect and bird calls.

+III.
 Allegro vivace

 The third and final movement demonstrates a joie de vivre and apparent optimism often found in Bartók's final movements, though with considerably stronger folk inspiration with its apparent Hungarian folk melody and its rondo-like returning theme.
 It has been said that this movement "captures the infectious ebullient spirit of the folk song."
 There is also a central fugato section in almost Baroque style.